 Add in the eggs, one at a time.
 Mix well after each, scraping down the sides of the bowl as necessary.

-Add the dry ingredients to the sugar egg mixture.
+Add the dry ingredients to the sugar and egg mixture.
 Mix until well combined.

 Fold in the chocolate chips and M&Ms.